shashotoNur/cipher/README.md

 ### `npm run package-update`

+Run `npm install -g ncu` if you don't have ncu installed.\
 Updates the dependency versions in the package.json of the project and installs the latest versions.\

 ### `npm run eject`